Deferred from Early Decision? What to Do Next and How to Get Admitted in Regular Decision

 What Should You Add to Your RD Applications After Being Deferred?

 A deferral is a signal that something in your application was strong enough to avoid rejection but not strong enough for admission.
-According to former admissions officers, the most common reasons for deferral are: borderline test scores, insufficient demonstrated interest, a strong academic profile but weak essays, or an underdeveloped extracurricular narrative.
+Former admissions officers report that the most common reasons for deferral are: borderline test scores, insufficient demonstrated interest, a strong academic profile but weak essays, or an underdeveloped extracurricular narrative.
 Use the deferral as feedback to strengthen your remaining RD applications.
 If you suspect testing was the issue, consider retaking the SAT/ACT before January deadlines if the school accepts updated scores.
 If essays were weak, revise them.
 If your extracurricular story lacked a clear narrative, rewrite the activities list descriptions.
 For testing strategy, see our test strategy guide.
 For recommendation strategy, see our recommendation letter guide.

 Common Mistakes After Being Deferred